sdh31/ResourceTracker/README.md

 6) Go to /opt/bitnami/apache2/conf/extra and open the httpd-ssl.conf file.
 Update the ServerName variable to the domain name, such as colab-sbx-212.oit.duke.edu

-7) Upon receiving the actual certificate, only include the certificate (and not chain of intermediate certificates) in the file server.crt in /opt/bitnami/apache2/conf
+7) Upon receiving the actual certificate, only include the certificate (and not chain of intermediate certificates) in the file server.crt in /opt/bitnami/apache2/conf.

+        Then, restart apache with the command 'sudo /opt/bitnami/ctlscript.sh restart apache'.
+        Lastly, stop apache using the command 'sudo /opt/bitnami/ctlscript.sh stop apache'